DoctorWkt/rosco_m68k/code/tools/r68k/README.md

   -b '_foo+$100' An address within foo()
 ```

+The above examples show the use of symbols loaded from a map file.
-Note that hexadecimal values need to be in quotes to stop the shell
+Note that hexadecimal values given on the command-line need to be in
-interpreting the '$' symbol.
+quotes to stop the shell from interpreting the '$' symbol.

-If your executable was linked using `m68k-elf-ld -T -Map=<name>.map ...`
-to create a map file with symbols and addresses, then you can use the
-`-M` command-line flag to load these symbols and associated addresses.

 ## Monitor Instructions